alexarchambault/case-app/README.md

 ## TODO

-Commands à la git or hadoop or like in scopt (called like *app* *command* *command arguments...*), defined as a (shapeless) union type whose keys are command names and values are case classes (as above) of the commands.
+Commands à la git or hadoop or like in scopt (called like `app command` *command arguments...*), described by a (shapeless) union type whose keys are command names and values are case classes (as above) of the commands.

 ## See also

-Eugene Yokota, the author of scopt, and others, compiled an (eeextremeeeely long) list of command-line argument parsing libraries for Scala, in [this StackOverflow question](http://stackoverflow.com/questions/2315912/scala-best-way-to-parse-command-line-parameters-cli).
+Eugene Yokota, the current maintainer of scopt, and others, compiled an (eeextremeeeely long) list of command-line argument parsing libraries for Scala, in [this StackOverflow question](http://stackoverflow.com/questions/2315912/scala-best-way-to-parse-command-line-parameters-cli).